AedificoLudus/MacroCalc/README.md

 # MacroCalc
-A tool to calculate possible diets based on macronutrients
+A tool to calculate possible diets based on macronutrients.

+If you wish to contribute to the dictionary of foods, feel free to put in a merge request.